 - There are rules about the catch composition per 24 hours;

-- The fish is a protected species (e.g. sturgeon or certain species of shark);
+- The fish is a protected species (e.g. sturgeon or certain species of shark)

 - Fishermen sometimes throw fish of a certain size back because other sizes are more profitable (particularly important if the quota are tight).
-This practice is known as high grading and is illegal.
+This practice is known as high-grading and is illegal.

 If a fisherman is able to catch only the fish he wants to catch, he will be fishing selectively.
 Selectivity depends on a number of factors, including fishery technology, fishing methods, size of the mesh, target species, season, weather, fishing area and the fisherman’s own behaviour (choice of fishing area, for example).
 This means that selectivity within a fishery is variable.
 The regulations and the market also play a role: some adjustments in the nets that can increase selectivity are not allowed; and sometimes certain adjustments are beneficial to reduce discards, but they have an adverse effect on the share of profitable fish in the catch.

 Research into discards and the landing obligation